vuejs/vuepress/packages/docs/docs/guide/global-computed.md

 # Global Computed

-In VuePress, some core [computed](https://vuejs.org/v2/guide/computed.html#Computed-Properties) properties are built in for use by [default theme](../theme/default-theme-config.md) or custom themes.
+In VuePress, some core [computed](https://vuejs.org/v2/guide/computed.html#Computed-Properties) properties are built-in for use by [default theme](../theme/default-theme-config.md) or custom themes.

 ## $site

-This is the `$site` value of the website you see now:
+This is the `$site` value of the site you see now:

 ``` json
 {